Quantifying Local Specialization in Deep Neural Networks: Appendix

 \textbf{Halves-MNIST Dataset:} Figure~\ref{fig:halves_vis_comparison} shows examples from our halves-MNIST dataset.
 To create each example, two images were randomly selected, resized to have half their original width, and concatenated together.
 Each image was labeled with the sum of the two digits modulo 10.
 Examples are shown in Figure \ref{fig:halves_vis}.

 \textbf{Visualization:} To create the images from Figure \ref{fig:halves_vis} which show clusters of neurons in the first layer of an MLP trained on halves-MNIST, we use a correlation-based visualization algorithm from \citet{watanabe2019interpreting}.
 We construct visualizations of neurons using their correlations with the input pixels' pre ReLU activities across the test dataset.
-Instead of Pearson (linear) correlation, we use the Spearman correlation (which is the Pearson correlation of ranks) because it is able to capture relationships which tend to monotonically increase even if they are nonlinear.
+Instead of Pearson (linear) correlation, we use the Spearman correlation (which is the Pearson correlation of ranks) because it how well a relationship monotonically increases even if it is nonlinear.

 After obtaining visualizations for each neuron in a subcluster, we do not directly take their average to visualize the entire subcluster.
 To see why, consider two neurons which are highly anticorrelated across the testing set.
 These neurons are highly coherent, but averaging together their visualizations would obscure this by cancellation.
 To fix this problem, we align the signs of the visualizations for individual neurons using a variant of a stoahcstic alignment algorithm from \citet{watanabe2019interpreting}.
 To visualize a subcluster, for a number of iterations (we use 20), we iterate over its neurons and calculate for each the sum of cosines between its visualization and each of the other neurons' visualizations in vector form.
 If this sum is negative, we flip the sign of this neuron's visualization.
 After this procedure, we take the mean of the visualizations within a subcluster.
 This process is detailed in Algorithm \ref{alg:sign_slignment}.